lgrzybowski/bwapi/README.md

       rspec spec

-Please note that a number of tests still need to be added so I don't currently have complete coverage.
+Please note that a number of tests still need to be added so I don't currently have complete coverage and will be added over the next few months.

 ## Feedback
 I would be more than happy to recieve feedback, please email me at: jonathan.chrisp@gmail.com or jonathan@brandwatch.com